canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I will be honest, I hate cars.
 But I mean who gives a shit?
 It's the only offer I got.
 That's my role in this system, right?
 The ones who have some sort of tech skill are like siphons to pull money out for the rest of the community.
 Doesn't matter how I feel about it.
 At least it's not fintech!

-I'd been living with Yeong-Mi.
+I'd been living with Yeong-Mi the last few years.
 She hadn't transitioned back when we were working on the game, but she did a couple years after.
 Unlike me, she had some sense, so she left the game industry... actually, she was supplying a whole load of people with HRT.
 We'd dated for a few years, and then sorta broke up but actually stayed friends.
 I know, living with your ex... well, to be honest, it was kind of ambiguous whether we were still together, but for the last few years our relationship mostly consisted of watching bad movies once a week.

 *Anyway.*